Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 I Like Easy Peasy Lemon Squeezy

 I quilt.
 I design church banners.
-I have a blog, I write here on Hub Pages (obviously), and I love to cook.
-So as you might surmise I don't have a lot of "free time."
+I have a blog, I write online articles (obviously), and I love to cook.
+So, as you might surmise, I don't have a lot of "free time."
 That's one of the reasons why I love breakfast casseroles.

 But Wait, There's More!

 If the only criterion was "easy" we could have toast, or cold cereal, or even a scrambled egg, and we often do.
 But there are times that we (me) desire something more satisfying, luxurious—yes, comforting.
 And that's when we enjoy a breakfast/brunch casserole.

 - It might be a quiche; silky, custard-like eggs and cheese baked in a flaky, buttery crust.

 - Or perhaps a Spanish tortilla of herbs and thinly-sliced potatoes sautéed in a splash of olive oil, then topped with beaten eggs and baked in a hot oven until the eggs puff and the potatoes are soft and creamy.

 - Have you ever had an Italian frittata?
 It's like a quiche without the crust.
 Eggs and cheese baked in the oven until the top is golden and the eggs are gently firm.